tntech-ngin/F24-CSC2770/content/en/docs/prologue/semester-long-project.md

 // Function to connect the client to the server void connect_to_server(int client_socket, struct sockaddr_in *serv_addr) {
-    // TODO: Implement connecting the client to the server }
+    // TODO: Implement connecting the client to the server
+    // You can emulate TCP behavior here.
+For now simply print which server you are connecting to.
+    // More advanced clients will need to keep track of which server they are connecting to, you can ignore this for now.
+}

 // Function to send an arbitrarily long message to the server